Cyconi/2800-202410-BBY23/README.md

 - Radmir Garipov

 ## Project Description
-(Provide a brief description of what your project is about)

-## Technologies used
 We are BBY – 23, Radmir, Nathan, Jeremy, Jonathan, and Maksim.
 As technology advances, we become more isolated, lose vital social skills, and feel lonelier.
 That’s where Better U comes in—a self-improvement app designed to help you become the person you want to be, the better version of you!
 Our app includes an interpersonal skills trainer to enhance your social interactions, a habit tracker and hobby finder to develop new interests, and a study section to optimize learning.

+## Technologies used

 ### Frontend
 - HTML